dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     SELECT AVG(age) FROM db1.orc where lastname = 'Davis' and age > 30 and age < 40;
     ```

-8. Repeat step 4 to 6 for file format Parquet using the table with following schema.
+8. Repeat step 4 for file format Parquet by creating the table with following schema.

     ```yaml
     CREATE TABLE db1.parquet(